 Most of the time, though, it appears that services are simply leaked.
 That is one advantage of using AlarmManager and an IntentService - it is difficult to leak the service, causing it to run indefinitely.
 In fact, IntentService in general is a great implementation to use whenever you use the command pattern, as it ensures that the service will shut down eventually.
-If you use a regular service, be sure to shut it down when it is no longer actively delivering value to the user.
+If you use a regular service, be delivering value to e sure to the user. shut it down when it is no longer actively